SandratraRM/mora-scrollbar/README.md

 - New elements with custom scrollbars are added dynamically with Javascript

-- The content of the `msc-content` has changed
+- The content of the `msc-visible-content` has changed

 To fix this, when you reach one of these situation, just call the `MoraScrollbar.refresh()` method.